urimerhav/tflow-dataset/README.md

 # tflow-dataset

-*see in depth tutorial to accompany this code in the medium post titled "How to (quickly) Build a Tensorflow Training Pipeline[https://medium.com/@urimerhav/how-to-quickly-build-a-tensorflow-training-pipeline-15e9ae4d78a0]"*
+*see in depth tutorial to accompany this code in the medium post titled "How to (quickly) Build a Tensorflow Training Pipeline link[https://medium.com/@urimerhav/how-to-quickly-build-a-tensorflow-training-pipeline-15e9ae4d78a0]"*

 A short tutorial repo to demonstrate efficient data pipeline and model training in tensorflow.
 To run training, install prerequistes and launch `train.py`